Lykie/UO-OneShell/README.md

 Date is listed in MM/DD/YY format.
 Doing anything while listening to music slows the music down.
 Pressing Note takes a screenshot.

+# Bugs
+Not having an MP3 ms0:/music crashes the Music Player The "Lock" option does nothing and will most likely be removed Disabling WiFi then Enabling it results in "Connected to access point Searching" being displayed

+# Unsure Bugs
+Either large MP3s, or MP3 Covers crash the Music Player Only MP3s seem to work, despite OGG and others being listed (under filer) Audio files with 48.000 KHz may slow down